-The UNFCCC Parties reached a historic agreement in December 2023 at COP28 on the Loss and Damage Fund as well as the Global Goal on Adaptation and the Newly Quantified Goal on Adaptation to be set by 2025 starting from a floor of 100 billion to reach 500 billion for mitigation, adaptation and loss and damage.
-What actions are required to keep the momentum going and move forward with the operationalisation process of those agreements?
+• The UNFCCC Parties reached a historic agreement in December 2023 at COP28 on the Fund for responding to Loss and Damage as well as the Global Goal on Adaptation.
+This year, the discussion is focused on setting the New Collective Quantified Goal on climate finance for the period post 2025.
+What actions are required to build the momentum towards an ambitious goal and its operationalization?